shibhansh/loss-of-plasticity/lop/slowly_changing_regression/README.md

 To test continual backprop, use a different cfg file, like `cfg/sgd/cbp/relu.json`

 Each of the new temporary cfg files can then be used to do one run of backprop.
+Each run takes about 15 CPU-minutes on a normal laptop.
 ```sh
 python3.8 expr.py -c temp_cfg/0.json
 ```